 Mole Hill In Lawn

-Do Moles respond to those vibrating sensors.
-Now I'm not politically incorrect: I do like life and animals.
+Do Moles respond to those vibrating sensors?
+Now I’m not politically incorrect: I do like life and animals.
 But sometimes folks can trip in those holes.
 Any idea about mole control and some of the newest technologies?

-Be sure you are dealing with moles and not pocket gophers or ground squirrels - the control techniques are different for each.
+Be sure you are dealing with moles and not pocket gophers or ground squirrels – the control techniques are different for each.
 Moles tunnel and will push the dirt out leaving volcano-shaped mounds.
-Gopher mounds are kidney shaped and the entrance will be plugged if it is an active tunnel.
+Gopher mounds are kidney-shaped and the entrance will be plugged if it is an active tunnel.
 Voles and ground squirrels leave open holes.

 None of the home remedies or commercially marketed mole repellents including sonic and vibrating devices are effective.
-They might scare the moles for a bit - they will eventually get used to the sounds/vibrations and return.
-Any good wildlife control specialist will tell you electronic devices, poisons, gases, grub control are are useless gimmicks.
+They might scare the moles for a bit – they will eventually get used to the sounds/vibrations and return.
+Any good wildlife control specialist will tell you electronic devices, poisons, gases, grub and control are useless gimmicks.

-Have your heard the mole/grub myth?
+Have you heard the mole/grub myth?

 “If you have moles in your lawn, you must have grubs.
 Moles love to eat grubs and are attracted to your lawn.
 If you kill the grubs the moles will leave!”

-This is false - moles will eat grubs and other insects but their favorite food is earth worms.
+This is false – moles will eat grubs and other insects but their favorite food is earthworms.
 Attempting to kill all the insects in your yard is also not the best idea.